"The most incomprehensible thing about the world is that it is comprehensible." - A. Einstein

 Contact

 You can contact me at feldmann[at]physik.uzh.ch.
-The Institute for Computational Science is located at the Irchel campus, building 11, floor F.
+The Department of Astrophysics is located at the Irchel campus, building 11, floor F.

 Selected Recent Publications